Legionella Risk: New Builds – Pitfalls and Downfalls

 BS8680 additionally states:

-‘All water systems, attached equipment, fittings, components and equipment should be specified and designed to ensure that they do not introduce inherent risks’,
+‘All water systems, attached equipment, fittings, components, and equipment should be specified and designed to ensure that they do not introduce inherent risks’,

 i.e. allow the introduction of hazards or increase hazards to levels which can cause harm to those exposed.
 They should be easily accessible and with sufficient space for cleaning and maintenance.
 These considerations must not be taken for granted or underestimated.

-Projects are now starting to be more routinely reviewed and discussed within WSG’s, however there is still some way to go in ensuring all significant projects are overseen appropriately by key stakeholders.
-By ensuring your organisation takes on board BS8680’s key design considerations with regards to: adequate consultation, the projects user requirements, workers competence, Legionella risk assessments at each stage of the projects, adequate supervision and permit to work use, robust commissioning and clarity on handover documentation – the successful project you both expect and desire will be a little closer.
+Project Design Review -Tap legionellaProjects are now starting to be more routinely reviewed and discussed within WSGs, however, there remains some way to go in ensuring all significant projects are overseen appropriately by key stakeholders.
+Ensuring your organisation takes on board BS8680’s key design considerations with regards to adequate consultation, the project user requirements, workers' competence, Legionella risk assessments at each stage of the project, adequate supervision and permit to work use, robust commissioning and clarity on handover documentation – the successful project you both expect and desire will be a little closer.

-If you have questions regarding the issues raised above or you would like to speak with one of our consultants please click here to get in touch.
+If you have questions regarding the issues raised above or would like to speak with one of our consultants please click here to get in touch.

-Editors Note: The information provided in this blog is correct at date of original publication – March 2021
+Editors Note: The information provided in this blog is correct at date of original publication – March 2021 (Revised July 2024)

-© Water Hygiene Centre 2021
+© Water Hygiene Centre 2024

 New Call-to-action